This post is about a startup I’ve co-founded in 2012: Mixblocks B.V.

 After setting up a proof of concept we could convince others with, we set out to explore the market.
 We teamed up with musicians willing to share their music with us (like Kraak & Smaak) and with business developers at Heineken and Universal Music to see if we could talk business.

 There are only so many ways to make money with an app.
 We wanted to keep the app as open as possible and didn’t believe a paid app would be the way to go.
 We have explored several scenarios to use Mixblocks as music promotion, music event promotion or a brand promotion tool.
-Unfortunately, we found that our solution was too complicated and therefore expensive for this (competing with promotional merchandise such as free bracelets).
-You have to remember this was in 2011.
+Unfortunately, we found that our solution was too complicated and therefore too expensive for this.
+In 2011, promotional apps were fairly new and we hade to compete with promotional merchandise such as free bracelets.
 After 2 years, we failed at finding a convincing business model that was accepted by the market and decided to keep this project for fun.

 - Project Management